EasyDanger/RockShamBout-Android/README.md

 # RockShamBout-Android
 Our first "real" Android app!
-A port of our lab13RockPaperScissors Java Console app.
+A port of our <a href="https://github.com/EasyDanger/lab13RockPaperScissors">lab13RockPaperScissors</a> Java Console app.
 Play RockPaperScissors from the comfort and convenience of your own Android mobile device!
+Tested on a Samsung Galaxy S7.

 ### 1.0.0 Features
 -One opponent, named Danny.
 Danny functions based on a complex algorithm that deduces the best possible move before discarding that information and instead playing randomly.<br>